6+ Best Cutting Boards for Meat for Every Home Chef

 End grain wood combines the best of sanitation, stability, and good looks.
 Plastic is easier to clean and maintain, but it’s rarely a very attractive option.
 Edge grain wood is cheaper than end grain, but it will dull your knife faster.

 So what materials should you not use for a cutting board for meat?
 Any wooden cutting board made of softwood (i.e., pine) is a definite no, as it’s too porous.
+That goes for a bamboo cutting board as well, since it has both hard and soft areas.

 Size

 How big should your cutting board be?
-That’s a tough one to answer without seeing your kitchen and how much counter space it has (especially if building an over sink cutting board).
+That’s a tough one to answer without seeing your kitchen and how much counter space it has (especially if building an over-sink cutting board).

 But in general, the larger the cutting board you can fit, the better.
 That will give you more room to work as you’re preparing your meals.
+As a bonus, the larger the board, the heavier it will be — and the heavier it is, the more slip-resistant it will be.

 Just be sure that you have a place where you can store your cutting board while it’s not in use, and you’ll be good to go.
+I usually take measurements for the cabinet I’ll be storing a cutting board in, and then look for the largest size that will fit.

 Price

+I see a lot of cutting boards in people’s kitchens that are the least expensive piece of equipment they own.
 Even professional chefs will often skimp on the quality of their cutting boards — while having a collection of multi-hundred-dollar kitchen knives!

-But I always, always recommend that you invest a little bit extra in a high quality cutting board.
+But I always, always recommend that you invest a little bit extra in a high-quality cutting board.
 My reasoning is two-fold:

 First, spending a little extra on your cutting board will ensure that it lasts much longer.
 Buy a cheap cutting board, and you can count on replacing it in about a year.
+Invest in a better board and maintain it well, though, and you’ll have a piece of kitchen equipment that lasts for decades.

-Second, cheap cutting boards will actually dull your knives faster.
+Second, cheap cutting boards will dull your knives faster.
 That’s because their materials aren’t as dense, and may even have the chance of making small chips in your knife while you cut.
+Pricier boards are made of harder and denser materials and will maintain your blade’s edge much better.

 Appearance

 Do you have a particular aesthetic that you’re looking for in your kitchen equipment?
-This is where your choice of cutting board really comes down to a matter of personal preference.
+This is where your choice of cutting board comes down to a matter of personal preference.

 I love the looks of a nice wooden board made of hardwood and hate the plastic option, but that’s just me.
 If you’re more about function than form, a plastic cutting board for meat can be a much less expensive way to get a quality board.